luuquangtrung/luuquangtrung.github.io_old/_pages/publications.md

 *US Patent 17,299,138*, filed 07 December 2018, issued 16 December 2021, granted 16 December 2022 by the UK Patent Office.

 ### Journal papers
+1. **Q.-T. Luu**, O. Brun, R. El-Azouzi, F. De Pellergrini, and B.-J. Prabhu, “Lightweight Schedulers for Minimizing the Number of Late Coflows,” *to be submitted to IEEE Transactions on Parallel and Distributed Systems*, 2022

 1. **Q.-T. Luu**, S. Kerboeuf, and M. Kieffer, "[Admission Control and Resource Reservation for Prioritized Slice Requests with Guaranted SLA under Uncertainties](https://ieeexplore.ieee.org/abstract/document/9737314),"
 *IEEE Transactions on Network and Service Management*, Mar.
 2022